DOCA Management Service Guide

 gNMI – gRPC Network Management Interface, protocol to configure of network device.

-gNOI – gRPC Network Operations Interface, a protocol to perform operational commands on network device (i.e., provision, upgrade, reboot).
+gNOI – gRPC Network Operations Interface, a protocol to perform operational commands on network devices (i.e., provision, upgrade, reboot).

 The following is an architectural diagram of DMS: